jeremy-brenner/jcouchbase/README.md

 jcouchbase
 ==========

-Quick and dirty Couchbase jruby wrapper gem
+Quick and dirty Couchbase jruby wrapper gem.

+Use for Couchbase 2.x series.

 installation
 ============